-OCWD and MWDOC work cooperatively to evaluate new and innovative water management and supply development programs, including water reuse and recycling, wetlands expansion, recharge facility construction, ocean and brackish water desalination, surface storage and water use efficiency programs.
-These efforts are helping to enhance long-term countywide water reliability and water quality.
+OCWD implements and operates new and innovative water management and supply development programs, including water recycling, wetlands expansion, recharge facility construction, groundwater cleanup projects, storage programs, and water education programs for children through adults.
+MWDOC offers rebates and incentives to promote water-use efficiency and provides water education programs.
+Both agencies work cooperatively with Orange County retail water agencies to complete studies to assess water reliability in Orange County.
+These efforts are helping to enhance long-term countywide water reliability and water quality and a healthy water future for Orange County.

-A healthy water future for Orange County rests on finding and developing new water supplies, as well as protecting and improving the quality of the water that we have today.
-Your local and regional water agencies are committed to making the necessary investments today in new water management projects to ensure an abundant and high-quality water supply for our future.
+Your local and regional water agencies are committed to making the necessary investments today in new water management projects to ensure an abundant and high-quality water supply for generations to come.